 Typical places of employment include distributors and dealers that sell diesel engines, construction equipment and trucks.
 Others are bus lines, construction firms, government agencies, independent repair ships, fleet companies and specialized facilities.

-The associate degree and certificate curriculum in the mid-range diesel engine service is designed to prepare students with knowledge and skills applicable to light and medium-duty diesel engines mass-produced in the trucking industry.
-Experience will be acquired in domestic and foreign versions of these engines.
-Students currently in the trade working on medium-duty gasoline engines or new students entering in the trade will benefit from this training.
+The associate degree and certificate curriculum in the Medium/Heavy Truck is designed to prepare students with knowledge and skills applicable to medium and heavy duty diesel engines, chassis, and electrical systems mass-produced in the trucking industry.
+Experience will be acquired in domestic and foreign versions of these systems.
+Students currently in the trade working on medium/heavy duty gasoline/diesel engines or new students entering in the trade will benefit from this training.

 Transport Refrigeration/Temperature Control Option Certificate